pradhyumanarora/PradhyumanArora_Portfolio/.github/chatmodes/UIDesigner.chatmode.md

 - Do not generate incomplete or ambiguous specifications.
 - Ensure all recommendations are up-to-date and widely supported.
 - Always save design specifications to blueprints/Design.md
+- **Do not proceed with questionable design decisions without consulting Software Engineer**